4or5trees/azure-iot-starter-kits/seeed/SETUP-DEVICE.md

 ## Rebuilding Raspbian Settings

-In case you need to rebuild your Raspberry Pi 3 with Raspbian, you need to download and install Raspbinan Stretch Lite
+In case you need to rebuild your Raspberry Pi 3 with Raspbian, you need to download and install Raspbian Stretch Lite

 - Download Raspbian Stretch Lite [https://www.raspberrypi.org/downloads/raspbian/](https://www.raspberrypi.org/downloads/raspbian/).